 Neil went along to Jack's gym on the London Road where he began training alongside other Taylor hopefuls Mick Collins and Taffy Jenkins.
 Jack was a believer that once a youngster knew the basics the best place to continue to learn was in the ring, matched with others of similar ability or those with the experience to help the youngster along the road.
 A year or so after meeting Jack Neil was introduced into the professional ring for the first time using his family name Neil Kemp, which later became Naughty Neil Kemp.
 Soon he was travelling around the country facing other Taylor regulars Mick Collins, Taffy Jenkins, Lord Snooty Monk, and Roger LaDaire.

 Highlights included winning a ten-man knock-out trophy, and defeating Jim McLaren at Buxton for the independent promoters version of the Scottish welterweight belt.

 Apart from Jack Taylor Neil worked for other independent promoters, including Cyril Knowles.
 By that time Neil had moved to Yorkshire and it was then that "real life" got in the way.
 Neil's new wife was concerned about his safety in the ring and so he decided to pack it in, retiring in 1972, having been in the business around ten years.

-At the time of being added to the Heritage site (March 2016) Neil now lives in Spain with happy memories of his time in the ring "I loved that period of my life and I made a lot of good friends, like George Kidd, Alan Colbeck, Les Kellett, Jackie Pallo (whose capes I sometimes wore), Giant Haystacks, Leon Arras and the like.
+Neil moved to Spain with happy memories of his time in the ring "I loved that period of my life and I made a lot of good friends, like George Kidd, Alan Colbeck, Les Kellett, Jackie Pallo (whose capes I sometimes wore), Giant Haystacks, Leon Arras and the like.